knewplay/oop-fundamentals/oop_fundamentals.md

 > **Note:** For simplicity, let's imagine we can create a generic monster without using subclasses or specific names.

 In this example, the `roar()` method is private, meaning it cannot be called directly from outside the Monster class.
-Instead, we use the public method `perform_attack()` to access the `roar()` method and simulate the monster's attack.
+The only way `roar()` can be called is by invoking the `perform_attack()` or `take_damage()` methods, which is a public method.
+When, for example, `perform_attack()` is called, it reduces the monster's energy and then calls the private `roar()` method to simulate the monster's attack.
+This ensures that the internal behavior encapsulated by `roar()` is protected and only triggered through controlled interactions.

 Additionally, we have a public method `display_status()` to show the monster's current status and a `take_damage()` method to handle damage taken by the monster.

 By encapsulating the `roar()` method, we ensure that the roar behavior is protected and can only be triggered in a controlled manner through the `perform_attack()` or `take_damage()` methods.
 This approach helps prevent unintended interference with the monster's behavior.